 - Tip 1: Filing Dates for municipal, county and some special district candidates differ from state candidates.
-Please be certain you have the correct Filing Dates. - Tip 2: Only state candidates have contribution limits under Art.
+Please be certain you have the correct Filing Dates. - Tip 2: Candidate committees for state offices such as Governor, Secretary of State, Treasurer, Attorney General, State Senate, State House of Representatives, State Board of Education, CU Regent, District Attorney and Regional Transportation District (RTD) register their committee with the Secretary of State. - Tip 3: Candidate committees for county offices such as County Clerk and Recorder, Assessor, County Treasurer, Sheriff, Coroner and Surveyor register their committee with the county clerk and recorder's office. - Tip 4: Candidate committees for school board file their committee registration with the county clerk and recorder's office of the candidate's residence.
+Candidate committees for special district file their committee registration with the county clerk and recorder of the county in which the district court having jurisdiction over the special district pursuant to section 32-1-303 C.R.S. is located. - Tip 5: Only state candidates have contribution limits under Art.
 XXVIII.
 Home rule municipalities and counties may impose their own limits.
 Local candidates check with your municipal or county clerk.
 RTD candidates do not have contribution limits and are not required to file a personal financial disclosure statement 10 days after filing their candidate affidavit.
 (Art.
 XXVIII, Sec.
-3) - Tip 3: Candidate committees (state, local, and municipal) cannot accept contributions from corporations or labor organizations.
+3) - Tip 6: Candidate committees (state, local, and municipal) cannot accept contributions from corporations or labor organizations.
 [Art.
 XXVIII, Sec.
 3(4) and Campaign and Political Finance Rule 7.2] (Corporation definition for CPF/FCPA purposes - C.R.S.
-1-45-103(7) and Campaign and Political Finance Rule 1.4) - Tip 4: Candidate committees cannot accept contributions from foreign citizens, corporations, or governments.
+1-45-103(7) and Campaign and Political Finance Rule 1.4) - Tip 7: Candidate committees cannot accept contributions from foreign citizens, corporations, or governments.
 [Art.
 XXVIII, Sec.
-3(12)] - Tip 5: Candidate committees cannot accept contributions from, or make contributions to, another candidate committee.
+3(12)] - Tip 8: Candidate committees cannot accept contributions from, or make contributions to, another candidate committee.
 [Art.
 XXVIII, Sec.
-3(6)] - Tip 6: A candidates' candidate committee may reimburse the candidate for expenditures the candidate made on behalf of the candidate committee at any time.
+3(6)] - Tip 9: A candidates' candidate committee may reimburse the candidate for expenditures the candidate made on behalf of the candidate committee at any time.
 [C.R.S.
-1-45-108(1)(e)] - Tip7: A candidates candidate committee may accept and expend contributions received for the general election at any time.
+1-45-108(1)(e)] - Tip10: A candidates candidate committee may accept and expend contributions received for the general election at any time.
 [C.R.S.
-1-45-103.7(4)] - Tip 8: The candidate or the registered agent may sign the "Report of Contributions and Expenditures" for the candidate committee.
-(Campaign and Political Finance Rule 2.2) - Tip 9: Once a candidate committee is opened, it can only be closed by filing a termination report, indicating a "zero" balance, or by action of the secretary of state.
-(Campaign and Political Finance Rules 2.10 and 3.4) - Tip 10: No person shall act as a conduit for a contribution to a candidate committee.
+1-45-103.7(4)] - Tip 11: The candidate or the registered agent may sign the "Report of Contributions and Expenditures" for the candidate committee.
+(Campaign and Political Finance Rule 2.2) - Tip 12: Once a candidate committee is opened, it can only be closed by filing a termination report, indicating a "zero" balance, or by action of the secretary of state.
+(Campaign and Political Finance Rules 2.10 and 3.4) - Tip 13: No person shall act as a conduit for a contribution to a candidate committee.
 [Art.
 XXVIII, Sec.
 3(7)]